Appeon/PowerBuilder-Components-Example/README.md

 Utilizes [QrCoder](https://github.com/codebude/QRCoder), a popular C# QR Code generation library and wraps it around a compatibility layer to make it usable from PowerBuilder.

+#### Barcode

+Uses [barcodelib](https://github.com/barnhill/barcodelib) to generate barcodes of several standards and uses them in PowerBuilder

 #### FTP

 Transfer files to and from an FTP server by making use of C#'s [FluentFTP](https://github.com/robinrodricks/FluentFTP) Library.